 How Do Immunomodulators Work to Improve Asthma Control?

-Xolair (omalizumab), an immunomodulator, works differently than other anti-inflammatory medications for asthma.
+Xolair (omalizumab), an immunomodulator, works differently from other anti-inflammatory medications for asthma.
 Xolair blocks the activity of IgE (a protein that is overproduced in people with allergies) before it can lead to asthma attacks.
-Immunomodulator treatment has been shown to help reduce the number of asthma attacks in people with moderate to severe allergic asthma whose symptoms are not controlled with inhaled steroids
+Immunomodulator treatment has been shown to help reduce the number of asthma attacks in people with moderate to severe allergic asthma whose symptoms are not controlled with inhaled steroids.

-Xolair, a prescription medication, is given by injection every two to four weeks.
+Xolair, a prescription medication, is given by injection every 2 to 4 weeks.
 It's recommended for people with moderate to severe allergic asthma.
 Side effects include redness, pain, swelling, bruising or itching at the injection site, joint pain, and tiredness.
 It may increase risk for certain cancers and carries a boxed warning about severe, potentially life-threatening allergic reaction (anaphylaxis).